karloygard/hassio-addons/xcomfort/README.md

 ## How to use

-You need to export the datapoints file with the CKOZ-00/13 USB stick and the associated MRF software.
+Datapoints can be read out from the eprom of the stick, and must be kept updated if and when devices are added.
 Consult the [MRF manual](http://www.eaton.com/ecm/groups/public/@pub/@eatonnl/@electrical/documents/content/pct_325435.pdf) (paragraph USB-RF-Communication Stick) for documentation on how to do this.
-The format must be TXT.
-Place that file in the configuration directory of Home Assistant.
+Optionally, both TXT and DPL file formats are supported, but the latter format is generally superior.

 ## Configuration